sigoden/apitest/docs/eval.md

 ## res annotation

-@eval compare data in `res` parts.
+@eval compare res value in `res` parts.
 If eval express returns true, the test is passed.

 ```js
 {